 Naxos Music Library (available via Kent): Gives access to many recordings of classical, jazz and folk music from many major labels (not just Naxos!).
 You should be able to find the majority of works that you are recommended to listen to via this service.
 It is searchable by composer, work, genre, label etc.

-RILM Abstracts of Music Literature (available via CCCU): Allows you to search the contents of many international journals, books and other forms of information on music.
+RILM Abstracts of Music Literature (available via CCCU and Kent): Allows you to search the contents of many international journals, books and other forms of information on music.
 To find out whether the University can provide access to the full text of any journals you find there, click the white "Full Text" button.

 Rock's Back Pages (available via CCCU): An online resource of rock music writing, material dating from the early 1960s to the present day.